 Inspectorate Public Health, Social Services and Labour.
-The mission of the Inspectorate VSA is to establish a professional and independent agency, which is able to execute all its supervisory tasks as efficiently and effectively as possible, based on applicable modern legislation which follows international norms and standards, to contribute to improvement in the health, food, labor and social sector for and the protection of the Sint Maarten community.
-The Inspectorate monitors the compliance with the respective legislation.
+The mission of the Inspectorate VSA is to establish a professional and independent agency, which is able to execute all its supervisory tasks as efficiently and effectively as possible, based on applicable modern legislation which follows intern national norms and standards, to contribute to improvement in the health, food, labor and social sector for and the protection of the Sint Maarten community.